USTC3DV/Truck_of_Twitter_Messages/20210919-20211003/README.md

   reference: https://twitter.com/MattNiessner/status/1441027241870118913?s=20

 #### 角度插值
-  **Keenan Crane：** If you need to interpolate rotations across space or time, there are much better options than Euler angles.
+  **Keenan Crane:** If you need to interpolate rotations across space or time, there are much better options than Euler angles.
   Here, rotations at the four corners are interpolated via the exp/log map.

   Want to know more?